pwightman/PDTiledView/README.md

 of tiles or tiles are extremely rendering intensive.
 Pull requests are more than welcome to help implement caching, or perhaps to use `UITableView`s internally.

 This also means that `controlForSectionBlock` and `controlForTileAtIndexPathBlock` are not called multiple times, usually just once per call to `reloadData`.
+The `UIScrollView`s containing the tiles for the selected section are loaded lazily the first time and cached thereafter until the next call to `reloadData`.

 ## Contributing